 North Shore Road, Devonshire, across from Devonshire Dock.
 On 4.5 acres of lush tended gardens.
 An 18th century U-shaped form with residential storey above storage space.
 Built by Josiah Cox in about 1755 when he married and for years the ancestral home of the Dill family.
 Current owner is Katie Fetigan, youngest child of Tommy and Marge Dill.
 The library is rich in cedar work.

-7 Point Shares Road, Pembroke Parish.
-Occupied by Mr. and Mrs. John Lummis.
-(Owned by Mrs. Bernard Cooper).
-Listed for sale for $6.9 million in 2012 to Bermudian and non-Bermudian buyers.
+7 Point Shares Road, Pembroke Parish. of historic significance, built in 1883 as the manor house for Point Shares.
+In July 2016 advertised as for sale for $5.9 million to Bermudian and non-Bermudian buyers.
+On the market since 2012 when the asking price was $6.9 million to Bermudian and non-Bermudian buyers.
+This beautiful Victorian style home has high ceilings and graciously proportioned rooms with elegant crown moldings and carved detail.
+Fireplaces abound creating a focal point to each of the spacious reception rooms and bedrooms.
+Doors open to covered verandas and patios with fabulous views of Soncy Bay.
 The six-bedroom former manor house has a pool, floating dock and boat house.
 Once the residence of Royalty and the holiday destination of a U.S. president, Soncy stands on the shore of Soncy Bay, a protected cove.
 The house was built in the early 1880s on some fifty acres of land (bought for $8,000 and known as Point Shares) by General Russell Hastings, a Union veteran of the American Civil War, and his wife Emily, the niece of U.S. President and Mrs. Rutherford B. Hayes.
 The Hastings’ family papers recount that they renamed the property Soncy, a Scottish word “signifying thrift, prosperity, and all things good.”
 The deep yellow Isabella Sprunt was one of the two roses introduced to Bermuda in about 1880 by General and Mrs. Russell Hastings.
 Another was the Safrano or Saffron rose, a slow growing lemon yellow tea rose up to five feet high.
 It was well-known in rose catalogues in the American South in 1843.
 The family prospered at Soncy as a result of the General’s venture into growing and exporting the bulbs of Bermuda’s distinctive, pure white Lilium longiflorum eximum.
 With the arrival of spring in the 1880s and 90s, more than 100,000 lily blossoms could often be seen in the fields at one time.
 In the 1920s, Lady Patricia Ramsay, a granddaughter of Queen Victoria, lived at Soncy with her young son.
 In this century, the old house offers many of the same pleasures to its residents as in the past.
 It has large rooms with high ceilings, wide verandahs, a tree-shaded lawn running down to the water, and swimming and boating in Soncy Bay.

 Enterprise Road, Morgan's Point, Southampton.
 One of the most important of the early buildings on the former US Navy Operating Base.
 An early single-storey hall-chamber house in old traditional Bermuda architecture style.
 The interior of the building had some half-timbering or exposed timber framework that, along with other evidence, strongly indicated early sections of the house could have 17th century origins.
 There are even indications the original house had at one time a thatched roof.
 Greatly dilapidated after years of neglect, especially after the US Navy left in 1995 when the property was known as Quarters B and used as officer's quarters, in particular as the residence of the commanding officer of the U S. Navy base built from scratch from former islands and landfill and variously called first the US Navy Operating Base then the US Naval Air Station (USNAS).
 In 2013 the Bermuda National Trust hoped it could be saved from demolition and conversion into single family plots during the building of a new tourism resort hotel and leisure centre at Morgan's Point.